 Each student should bring his or her own lunch each day, a snack for recess, and a snack for after school care (if applicable).
+Please note if your child brings his or her own lunch, microwave times are limited to one minute in preschool and elementary school.

-If a parent will deliver a lunch to the school the parent should clearly mark their child's name on the lunch and leave it with the front office personnel.
+If a parent delivers lunch to the school, the parent should clearly mark their child's name on the lunch and leave it with the front office personnel.

 As an option to students bringing lunch, catered meals are offered on Monday - Friday each week and may be purchased through vhalunches.boonli.com.
+Lunches are available for purchase by the month.
+An email to notify parents that Boonli is open will be sent out each month in order to purchase lunches for the following month.